Do you ever get to the end of the month and find that there just isn’t enough money left? If so, you’ve got to stop spending money!

 I go through a lot of laundry.
 I have 3 active and messy sons and a husband who works in a steel shop.
 There are constantly loads of dirty clothes in my house.
 If I had to buy laundry detergent every month, I would be looking at more than $30 a month in detergent alone.

 I started making my own laundry detergent.
-It is sensitive enough to use on my newborn baby’s skin and hard enough to clean my husband’s dirtiest work clothes.
-You can find the super easy recipe HERE.
+It is sensitive enough to use on my newborn baby's skin and hard enough to clean my husband's dirtiest work clothes.
+This recipe is easy and effective!

 6. Paper towels.

-Paper towels can be really expensive and they’re very wasteful.
-It’s really just not good for the environment to have to use so many paper towels.
+Paper towels can be really expensive and they are very wasteful.
+Plus, it is just not good for the environment to have to use so many paper towels.
 You are literally paying for trash.

 Before we stopped using paper towels almost 3 years ago, we were going through a roll of paper towels almost every 3 to 4 days.
 That's a lot!
 When we realized that it was just too expensive, one day I just stopped buying them!

 Since then, I have used old towels that I have cut up into rags.
 We use these for everything from cleaning the windows to using them to clean up the kids after a messy dinner.

 (I'm not a heathen.
 I have a roll of paper towels and a packet of paper napkins on hand for when company comes!
 Don't worry, I won't make you use my rags if you come over for dinner!)

 7. Disposable Diapers.